aspuru-guzik-group/Instance-segmentation-of-images-of-materials-in-transparent-vessels-using-GES-net-/README.md

 If you trained the net yourself set paths to the trained model weight in:
 SemanticNetTrainedModelPath,  InstanceVesselNetTrainedModelPath,  InstanceMaterialNetTrainedModelPath
-,  for semantic vessel and materials net models weights respectively

 VesIOUthresh: Quality threshold for predicted vessel instance to be accepted.